Dishoungh/cpu/README.md

 ## Register File

-My base ALU is looking good.
+My base ALU is now complete with all of the base RV32I operations included.
+If I wish to add more to it, I will do that later.
 Now for the registers.
 Remember, there are 32 general-purpose registers including a program counter register.
 In this module, I have 8 inputs and 3 outputs.

 - Inputs
 	- Read_Register1: This is a 5 bit input that will be our "rs1" from the R,I,S, and B-type instruction formats.
 It connects to the select bits of a multiplexer that selects which register data that will output as the first register operand.